abdulrauf/sharekit-phonegap-3/README.md

 ## Adding the Plugin to the Project

-1. Copy ShareKitPlugin.h, ShareKitPlugin.m, SHKSharer+Phonegap.h and SHKSharer+Phonegap.m to your project.
-2. Add both files to the Plugins Folder in Xcode.
-3. Copy the ShareKitPlugin.js to your www folder.
-4. Modify the PhoneGap.plist file of your application.
-Under the key "Plugins" add another one with key name ShareKitPlugin and value ShareKitPlugin.
+1. phonegap local plugin add https://github.com/abdulrauf/sharekit-phonegap-3.git

 ## Using the plugin

-Add the js file to your html.
+Add the js file to your html - just make sure put this line after including phonegap js file

+<script type="text/javascript" src="ShareKitPlugin.js"></script>

 The plugin registers itself in the variable window.plugins.shareKit.
 It exposes the following methods: